Well To Do

 WellToDo was chosen to address the nitrate problem at SNWA because they offer a unique solution that does not require disposal of leftover toxic waste from a treatment process, as many other potential fixes do.
 Early pilot testing with the SNWA showed proof-of-concept and demonstrated that the system can effectively remove nitrate and perchlorate from source water.

 “Other methods collect the nitrate or contaminant in a small volume of water, so it solves the problem with the drinking water, but 10-15 percent of the water is then very, very contaminated,” says WellToDo Chief Executive Officer Hovav Gilanhe.
 “It’s not solving the problem.
 It’s just moving it somewhere else.”
-That somewhere else is generally a certified landfill — a costly proposition that may also involve regulatory challenges in transportation of the waste.
+That somewhere else is generally a certified landfill. a costly proposition that may also involve regulatory challenges in transportation of the waste.

-SNWA was impressed with more than just the ability to remove nitrates from groundwater with creating toxic waste.
+SNWA was impressed with more than just the ability to remove nitrates from groundwater without creating toxic waste.
 “The removal of perchlorate was a surprise.
 That had not been researched previously and presents another potential application for the WellToDo technology,” Wert said.

 SNWA and WellToDo will continue to analyze, troubleshoot and optimize the process as they learn more from the pilot project.
 They have already made adjustments during the pilot that they believe will allow for development of the technology and refinement of the process for such projects in the future.
 For instance, according to Wert, they have learned through the pilot that ammonia and nitrite can be produced as byproducts of WellToDo’s reduction of the nitrates to nitrogen gas, and they are now working to minimize production of these additional products.